Jody Park

 I’m a first-year Ph.D. student in Political Science and Social Data Analytics at The Pennsylvania State University.

-Before joining Penn State, I received a Master’s in Development Policy with a specialization in Data Science from the KDI School of Public Policy and Management in South Korea and a B.B.A. from the University of Prince Edward Island in Canada.
+Before joining Penn State, I received a Master’s in Development Policy with a specialization in Data Science from the KDI School of Public Policy and Management (KDIS) in South Korea and a B.B.A. from the University of Prince Edward Island (UPEI) in Canada.
 I also worked as a researcher at the Korea Development Institute (KDI) and the Korea Research Institute for Vocational Education and Training (KRIVET).